ArtiPedia/blog-v3/_posts/2017-03-15-speed-up-jekyll-build.md

 ## Conclusion
 When compared to Hugo or Gatsby, Jekyll is nowhere close to their build speeds.
 But it is changing.
 Jekyll is making leaps in decreasing build time.
 Until then I hope these hotfixes will help you stick to Jekyll and not switch to other platforms.

 If you have a better way to decrease build time, then please suggest it in the comment section.
+Also, watch this video of Parker explaining the new features in Jekyll 3.4, Incremental build, Liquid Profiler etc..

+<iframe class="video" src="https://www.youtube.com/embed/sPZK8w55cBQ?rel=0" frameborder="0" allowfullscreen></iframe>